omfj/dotfiles/README.md

-# dotfiles
+# configs

-The dotfiles for my arch computer and my macbook
+Configs/dotfiles for my mac and linux machine.
+Included some scripts relevant for my sxhkd

 ## screenshots